E. E. Cowper: Writing

 The Evening Post (New Zealand) says that Cowper published her first, book, set in the New Forest before she was 20.
 However, the first book recorded in the Jisc Library Hub Discover database Additional libraries are being added all the time, and the catalogue collates national, university, and research libraries. is Hide and Seek, published in 1881.
 She followed this with Hasselaers in 1883.
 It is note clear who published the first book, but the second was published by the Society for Promoting Christian Knowledge (SPCK).
 The SPCK published all but three of her books until 1915, after which she began to use other publishers.
 She first published with Blackie & Son in 1917, and Blackie would publish nearly half of her output from then on.

 Cowper wrote adventures stories for teenage girls.
 Many of the feature sailing.
 The wilds of Canada, where one of her sons had settled before the First World War, feature in many of here stories, whether searching for gold, or trapping.
 Smuggling is another repeated trope, even featuring in her school story Fifth Form Adventurers.

 Assessment

 Cowper was writing for what Alice Corkran called the Modern Girl in her Chat with the Girl of the Period in The Girl's Realm.

 Kate Flint said that while researching for the Woman Reader, she was hardly surprised to find how many girls in the nineteenth century openly preferred their brothers' books, with the active role models that they offered.
 Cowper offered here girl readers active role models.
-The Yorkshire Post when speaking of Cowper and similar girl's authors, said that Girls need no longer impound their brothers’ books for such stories fortunately they can now see themselves as the protagonists in these romances. and that Cowper can always be relied on for action.
+The Yorkshire Post when speaking of Cowper and similar girls' authors, said that Girls need no longer impound their brothers’ books for such stories fortunately they can now see themselves as the protagonists in these romances. and that Cowper can always be relied on for action.